 In 1912 she met D. H. Lawrence, at the time a former student of her husband.
-She soon fell in love with him and the pair eloped to Germany, leaving her children behind.
-During their stay, Lawrence was arrested for spying and, after the intervention of Frieda's father, the couple walked south, over the Alps to Italy.
+They fell in love and eloped to Germany, leaving her children behind.
+During their stay, Lawrence was arrested for spying and, after the intervention of Frieda’s father, the couple walked south, over the Alps to Italy.
 Following her divorce from Weekley, Frieda and Lawrence married in 1914.
-They intended to return to the Europe, but the outbreak of war kept them in England, where they endured official harassment and censorship.
+They intended to return to Europe, but the outbreak of war kept them in England, where they endured official harassment and censorship.
 They also struggled with limited resources and D.H.
-Lawrence's already frail health.
+Lawrence’s already frail health.

-Leaving post-war England at the earliest opportunity, they travelled widely, eventually settling at the D.H.
-Lawrence Ranch (the Kiowa Ranch) near Taos, New Mexico and, in Lawrence's last years, at the Villa Mirenda, near Scandicci in Tuscany.
-After her husband's death in Vence, Francee in 1930, she returned to Taos to live with her third husband, Angelo Ravagli.
+Leaving post-war England at the earliest opportunity, they traveled widely, eventually settling at the D.H.
+Lawrence Ranch (the Kiowa Ranch) near Taos, New Mexico, and, in Lawrence’s last years, at the Villa Mirenda, near Scandicci in Tuscany.
+After her husband’s death in Vence, France, in 1930, she returned to Taos to live with her third husband, Angelo Ravagli.

-Mainly through her elder sister Else von Richthofen, Frieda became acquainted with many intellectuals and authors, including the socioeconomist Alfred Weber and sociologist Max Weber, the radical psychoanalyst Otto Gross (who became her lover), and the writer Fanny von Reventlow.
+Mainly through her elder sister Else von Richthofen, Frieda became acquainted with many intellectuals and authors, including the socio economist Alfred Weber, sociologist Max Weber, the radical psychoanalyst Otto Gross (who became her lover), and the writer Fanny von Reventlow.

-In the early 1920’s, a Chicago newspaper reporter claimed she was “the most peculiar common denominator that society, literature, art and radical revolutionaries ever found in New York and Europe.”
-Mabel was indeed a “common denominator” whose life connects social and intellectual issues in late-nineteenth and early twentieth century American and European life.
+In the early 1920’s, a Chicago newspaper reporter described Luhan as “the most peculiar common denominator that society, literature, art, and radical revolutionaries ever found in New York and Europe.”
+She was indeed a “common denominator” whose life connects social and intellectual issues in late-nineteenth and early twentieth century American and European life.
 First among these was the issue of the “New Woman” and her relationship to modern America’s emergence from the Victorian age.

-Born in Buffalo, New York she was heiress to a family banking business.
-Her education was similar to young women of her class.
-She was schooled in charm and groomed to marry.
-She felt confined emotionally and intellectually and yearned for a life “ennobled by Poetry and Beauty.”
-After an accidental death of her first husband, she and her first and only child were sent to Paris by her family.
+Born in Buffalo, New York, she was heiress to a family banking business.
+Her education was similar to young women of her class: She was schooled in charm and groomed to marry, she felt confined emotionally and intellectually, and she yearned for a life “ennobled by poetry and beauty.”
+After the accidental death of her first husband, she and her only child were sent to Paris by her family.
 In 1905, she married Edwin Dodge.
-They moved to Florence.
-Mabel became determined to make a new life that would express her aesthetic impulses.
+They moved to Florence, where she became determined to make a new life that would express her aesthetic impulses.
 The next eight years began her Renaissance dream.
 She collected artists and writers for her salon.
-Gertrude and Leo Stein, Paul and Muriel Draper, Eleanor Duse, Bernard Berenson, Jacques-Emile Blanche, were guests at her Villa Curonia.
-She constructed a life to immortalize herself as a Renaissance lady.
+Gertrude and Leo Stein, Paul and Muriel Draper, Eleanor Duse, Bernard Berenson, and Jacques-Emile Blanche, were guests at her Villa Curonia.
+She consciously created a life to immortalize herself as a Renaissance lady.

 Mabel rejected the Victorian and the fin de siècle world.
-She and like minded intellectuals demanded a deeper emotional sustenance, a broader social base, a freer range of expression.
-They had optimism and will to experiment that made a new world seem imminent.
-Within it, men and women would rejoice in their sexuality and all classes would work in harmony for a nonexploitive economic system, while artists, humanists, social scientists, and political activists cooperated to enact change.
+She and like-minded intellectuals demanded deeper emotional sustenance, a broader social base, and a freer range of expression.
+They had the optimism and will to experiment that made a new world seem imminent.
+Within it, men and women would rejoice in their sexuality and all classes would work in harmony for a non-exploitive economic system, while artists, humanists, social scientists, and political activists cooperated to enact change.

 By 1916, the world of revolutionary change she had fostered in Greenwich Village began to feel scattered to her.
 She feared she would not unite the fragments of her movement.
-Her third husband, Maurice Sterne discovered northern New Mexico as an ideal place for her to find herself, she agreed to move.
-Among the Pueblo Indians of Taos, New Mexico, Mabel discovered a culture that seemed to offer everything she had lacked in her childhood.
+When her third husband, Maurice Sterne, discovered northern New Mexico as an ideal place for her to find herself, she agreed to move.
+Among the Pueblo Indians of Taos, New Mexico, Luhan discovered a culture that seemed to offer everything she had lacked in her childhood.
 She had failed to recreate this feeling in Florence and could not find it in Greenwich Village.

 Taos was the last place Mabel tried to build what she called a “cosmos.”
 Here she became a leading proponent of the primitivist doctrines that attracted many alienated white intellectuals in the 1920s.
 She dreamed of establishing Taos as the birthplace of a new American civilization, one not based on getting and spending or on the redistribution of wealth.
-Through 1920s, 1930s, 1940s, she wrote numerous articles both for popular press and for literary journals to convince her fellow Americans that salvation lie in the Indian way.
-She attracted talented artists, writers and reformers to Taos.
-John Marin, Georgia O’Keeffe, Andrew Dasburg were invited to immortalize the Taos landscape.
-Leopold Stokowski, to capture the rhythms of native American music, D.H.
-Lawrence and Robinson Jeffers to help write the gospel of her new found Eden and John Collier to protect the Pueblos’ lands and cultural identity.
+Through the 1920s, 1930s, 1940s, she wrote numerous articles both for popular press and for literary journals to convince her fellow Americans that salvation lies in the Indian way.
+She attracted talented artists, writers, and reformers to Taos.
+John Marin, Georgia O’Keeffe, and Andrew Dasburg were invited to immortalize the Taos landscape; Leopold Stokowski, to capture the rhythms of native American music; D.H.
+Lawrence and Robinson Jeffers to help write the gospel of her new found Eden; and John Collier to protect the Pueblos’ lands and cultural identity.

 Many more notable personalities frequented Taos leaving a rich legacy in Mabel Dodge Lujan’s name.

 Dorothy Brett was the eldest daughter of the 2nd Viscount Esher, Reginald Baliol Brett, and his wife Eleanor van de Weyer, daughter of the Belgian ambassador to the court of St. James.
-Dorothy was called "Doll" by her family, there were two older brothers, Oliver and Maurice, and a younger sister, Sylvia.
-The children were raised in a restrictive manner similar to other children of the Victorian era.
-They saw little of their parents, being largely left in the charge of a nanny and other servants.
+Called “Doll” by her family, she had two older brothers, Oliver and Maurice, and a younger sister, Sylvia.
+The children were raised in a restrictive environment, similar to other children of the Victorian era.
+Largely left in the charge of a nanny and other servants, they saw little of their parents.
 Once the boys were sent to school, a governess was retained for the girls.
-However, she was dismissed after a short time and the girls' education was left to their mother.
+However, the Brett’s governess was dismissed after a short time and the girls’ education was left to their mother.

 The girls lived a fairly secluded life into their early twenties.
 Aside from dancing classes with the royal children at nearby Windsor Castle, under the supervision of no less than Queen Victoria, their contact with young people their own age was practically nonexistent.
-One friendship that they did make was with Margaret Brooke, Ranee of Sarawak, a friendship disapproved of by the Brett parents.
-Over ten years Dorothy formed an emotional attachment to the Ranee, and Sylvia attracted the attention of the Ranee's son, whom she later married against the wishes of her parents.
-The parents put an end to Dorothy's visits to the Ranee when she was 23, sending her off to their summer home in Scotland.
-There, General Sir Ian Hamilton, an old friend of the family, saw some of Dorothy's drawings and persuaded her parents that she should attend the Slade School of Art.
+One friendship they did make was with Margaret Brooke, Ranee of Sarawak, a friendship disapproved of by the Brett parents.
+Over ten years Dorothy formed an emotional attachment to the Ranee, and Dorothy’s sister Sylvia attracted the attention of the Ranee’s son, whom she later married against the wishes of her parents.
+The parents put an end to Dorothy’s visits to the Ranee when she was 23, sending her off to their summer home in Scotland.
+There, General Sir Ian Hamilton, an old friend of the family, saw some of Dorothy’s drawings and persuaded her parents to send her to the Slade School of Art.